Dr. Martin C Faulkes

 Mr. Innes was educated at the University of Bristol (BSc Geography), and is a Member of the Institute of Chartered Accountants in England and Wales.

 Ms. Nguyen is an international HR professional with over 20 years-experience working with fast growing multinational technology companies covering Europe, Middle East & Africa, Latin America and Asia Pacific (“APAC”) markets.
-Ms. Nguyen currently serves as Head of HR for Google Asia Pacific Pte.
-Ltd. covering Tech and Portfolio businesses, where she leads a 25 person HR team supporting over 15,000 employees across the APAC region.
+Ms. Nguyen currently serves as VP of International HR at a leading a blockchain company.
+Previously, Ms Nguyen was Head of HR for Google Asia Pacific Pte.
+Ltd where she led a 25-person HR team supporting over 15,000 employees across the APAC region.
 Ms. Nguyen holds a Bachelor of Science in Psychology (Hons) from the University of New South Wales, Sydney, Australia.